OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Thunderstorm mode.
 In thunderstorm mode all antennas are grounded.
 * Admin can lock/unlock antenna switching from admin panel
 * Admin can enable/disable antenna mixing from admin panel
-* Antenna switching can be scheluded using Beaglebone's crontab
+* Antenna switching can be time scheluded using Beaglebone's crontab
   * look at docs/antenna-schedules-using-crontab.txt
-* Switcing to default antennas when no users are online.
-See readme.crontab
+* Switcing back to default antennas when no users are online
   * look at docs/reset-to-default-antennas-when-no-users-online.txt

 ## Required hardware